Market segmentation: Behavioural segmentation

 Note that these descriptors are merely commonly used examples.
-Marketers customize the variable and descriptors for both local conditions and for specific applications.
+Marketers customize the variables and descriptors for both local conditions and for specific applications.
 For example, in the health industry, planners often segment broad markets according to 'health consciousness' and identify low, moderate, and highly health-conscious segments.
 This is an applied example of behavioural segmentation, using attitude to a product or service as a key descriptor or variable which has been customized for the specific application.

 Purchase/usage occasion

 Purchase or usage occasion segmentation focuses on analyzing occasions when consumers might purchase or consume a product.
-This approach customer-level and occasion-level segmentation models and provides an understanding of the individual customers’ needs, behaviour, and value under different occasions of usage and time.
+This approach customer-level and occasion-level segmentation models and provides an understanding of the individual customers' needs, behaviour, and value under different occasions of usage and time.
 Unlike traditional segmentation models, this approach assigns more than one segment to each unique customer, depending on the current circumstances they are under.

 Benefit-sought

 Benefit segmentation (sometimes called needs-based segmentation) was developed by Grey Advertising in the late 1960s.
 The benefits-sought by purchasers enables the market to be divided into segments with distinct needs, perceived value, benefits sought, or advantage that accrues from the purchase of a product or service.
 Marketers using benefit segmentation might develop products with different quality levels, performance, customer service, special features, or any other meaningful benefit and pitch different products at each of the segments identified.
 Benefit segmentation is one of the more commonly used approaches to segmentation and is widely used in many consumer markets including motor vehicles, fashion and clothing, furniture, consumer electronics, and holiday-makers.

 Loker and Purdue, for example, used benefit segmentation to segment the pleasure holiday travel market.
-The segments identified in this study were the naturalists, pure excitement seekers, escapists.
+The segments identified in this study were the naturalists, pure excitement seekers, and escapists.